friemen/visuals/README.md

 # visuals

-GUI library based on reactor, metam and JavaFX.
+A GUI library based on reactor, metam and JavaFX.

 Currently this is purely experimental stuff!